-Nevertheless, for a healthier all round adult or child, it is wise to boost your immune system to give maximum protection from viruses and germs alike.
-Although the strains that cause plantar warts are not easily transmitted by direct contact from one person to another, the virus does thrive in warm, moist environments — such as shower floors, locker rooms and public swimming areas.
+Although the strains that cause plantar warts are not easily transmitted by direct contact from one person to another, the agent does thrive in warm, moist environments — such as shower floors, locker rooms, and public swimming areas.
 So it is always safer not to walk barefoot in such places.

 H-Warts Formula is a natural and gentle treatment for all types of warts.

-The virus needs to have a point of entry into the skin
+The agent needs to have a point of entry into the skin

-When there is such direct contact with the virus, through a point of entry, plantar warts can result and this strain of virus actually differs from other warts by growing inwards.
+When there is such direct contact with the agent through a point of entry, plantar warts can result, and this strain of agent differs from other warts by growing inwards.

-- Fortunately, these warts are benign growths which form round areas of rough skin with a dry crusty surface and tiny black dots deep inside but as they grow, they can become very painful as pressure is applied to them.
-Some people believe that these tiny black dots are “roots” or “seeds” but this is just a myth as they are actually just dried up capillary blood vessels.
+- Fortunately, these warts are benign growths that form round areas of rough skin with a dry crusty surface and tiny black dots deep inside, but as they grow, they can become very painful as pressure is applied.
+Some people believe these small black dots are “roots” or “seeds,” but this is a myth as they are just dried-up capillary blood vessels.

-- It does not take long for a plantar wart to become flattened and painful from the pressure of walking – rather like walking on a small stone.
+- It does not take long for a plantar wart to become flattened and painful from the pressure of walking—like walking on a small stone.

 How to treat plantar warts

-- Although cryotherapy (where a freezing agent such as liquid nitrogen is used) is a helpful tool for treating most warts, it is not recommended for plantar warts because with cryotherapy, a blister forms and this would be very painful to walk on afterwards.
+- Although cryotherapy (where a freezing agent such as liquid nitrogen is used) is a helpful tool for treating most warts, it is not recommended for plantar warts because, with cryotherapy, a blister forms, which would be very painful to walk on afterward.

 - A commercial preparation containing about 17% salicylic acid and 17% lactic acid in a fast-drying solution can be applied daily after showering.
-The preparation is allowed to dry and the wart covered with waterproof tape, which is removed after the next shower or bath.
+The preparation is allowed to dry, and the wart is covered with waterproof tape, which is removed after the next shower or bath.

-- Duct tap is another treatment approach where any color duct tape is applied to the wart, which is kept covered 24 hours a day, six out of seven days a week, for six weeks.
+- Duct tape is another treatment approach where any color of duct tape is applied to the wart, which is covered 24 hours a day, six out of seven days a week, for six weeks.

-- You can pay a visit your doctor for the plantar wart to be cut out.
+- You can visit your doctor for the plantar wart to be cut out.

-- A plantar warts home remedy such as H-Warts Formula is available online for you to treat your plantar warts safely and successful at home.
-The surface of the plantar wart is treated and the root structure is eliminated so there is no regrowth, burning, pain, or scarring, making it an ideal natural and non-invasive treatment.
+- A plantar warts natural home remedy such as H-Warts Formula is available online to treat your plantar warts safely and successfully at home.
+The surface of the plantar wart is treated, and the root structure is eliminated, so there is no regrowth, burning, pain, or scarring, making it an ideal natural and non-invasive treatment.

 For extra comfort

 Although they are considered noncancerous growths, in rare instances, if left for years and years, plantar warts could become serious complications.
 While applying a plantar warts treatment, you might like to use a special pad or doughnut-shaped piece of moleskin around the wart, available from a drugstore, to relieve any pressure and pain from the wart.
-This is particularly useful in the case of children who would still want to run around, play sport and live their normal life in spite of the plantar wart under their feet.
+This is particularly useful for children who still want to run around, play sports, and live their everyday life despite the plantar wart under their feet.

 Landis MN, et al. Recalcitrant plantar warts treated with recombinant quadrivalent human papillomavirus vaccine.
 Journal of the American Academy of Dermatology.
 2012;67:e73.